PapersOfMathieuNls/defect-learning-transfer/combined.md

 The programs we used in this study are all based on the C\#, C, C++ and Java programming languages.
 This can limit the generalization of the results to projects written in other languages, especially that the main component of XXX is based on code clone matching.

-Finally, part of the analysis of the XXX proposed fixes that we did was based on manual comparisons of the XXX fixes with those proposed by developers with a focus group composed of experienced engineers and software architects.
-Although, we exercised great care in analysing all the fixes, we may have misunderstood some aspects of the commits.

-In conclusion, internal and external validity have both been minimized by choosing a set of 12 different systems, using input data that can be found in any programming languages and version systems (commits and changesets).
+In conclusion, internal and external validity have both been minimized by choosing a set of 8 different systems (4 open source and 4 closed source), using input data that can be found in any programming languages and version systems (commits and changesets).

 # Conclusion {#sec:conclusion}

-In this paper, we presented XXX (Combining Levels of Bug Prevention and Resolution Techniques), an approach that detects risky commits (i.e., a commit that is likely to introduce a bug) with an average of 79.10% precision and a 65.61% recall.
-XXX combines code metrics, clone detection techniques, and project dependency analysis to detect risky commits within and across projects.
-XXX operates at commit-time, i.e., before the commits reach the central code repository.
-Also, because it relies on code comparison, XXX does not only detect risky commits but also makes recommendations to developers on how to fix them.
-We believe that this makes XXX a practical approach for preventing bugs and proposing corrective measures that integrate well with the developer's workflow through the commit mechanism.
+In this paper, we presented an approach to transfer defect learning between projects belonging to the same software ecosystem.
+To identify candidates that can reuse a defect model, while waiting for enough data to be acquired, using an automated clustering of projects using their dependencies.
+The main idea behind this choice is that projects in a given ecosystem are made to collaborate with each other and, if projects share a lot of their dependencies it is likely that they solve part of the same problem.

+We shown our approach to be working on closed and open sources ecosystem both.

-As future work, we want to build a feedback loop between the users and the clusters of known buggy commits and their fixes.
+As a feature work, we want to investigate the performances of a model built using the historical data of an entire cluster and see if classical defect learning approaches are effective when applied from cluster to cluster.
-If a fix is never used by the end-users, then we could remove it from the clusters and improve our accuracy.
-We also intend to improve XXX to deal with generated code.
-Moreover, we will investigate how to improve the fixes proposed by XXX to add contextual information to help developers better assess the applicability of the fixes.

 # Reproduction Package

-For security and confidentiality reasons we cannot provide a reproduction package that will inevitably involve Ubisoft's copyrighted source code.
+For security and confidentiality reasons we cannot provide a complete reproduction package that will inevitably involve Ubisoft's copyrighted source code.
-However, the XXX source code is in the process of being open-sourced and will be soon available at https://github.com/ubisoftinc.
+However, we provide a reproduction package for the open-source parts of our experimentations at \red{TBA}.

 \begin{acks}
-We are thankful to the software development team at  Ubisoft for their participations to the study and their assessment of the effectiveness of XXX.
+We are thankful to the software development team at  Ubisoft for their participations to the study and their assessment of the effectiveness of our transfer learning technique.
 \end{acks}
 \vfill\eject
 \section*{References}